Code931/website/README.md

 # website
-This is a webagency landing page template.
+This is a web agency landing page template.